SenZmaKi/Senpwai/README.md

 Senpwai is designed solely for providing access to publicly available content.
 It is not intended to support or promote piracy or copyright infringement.
 As the creator of this app, I hereby declare that I am not responsible for, and in no way associated with, any external links or the content they direct to.

-It is essential to understand that all the content available through this app are found freely accessible on the internet, and the app does not host any copyrighted content.
+It is essential to understand that all the content available through this app are found freely accessible on the internet and the app does not host any copyrighted content.
 I do not exercise control over the nature, content, or availability of the websites linked within the app.

 If you have any concerns or objections regarding the content provided by this app, please contact the respective website owners, webmasters, or hosting providers.
+Thank you.

 ## Epilogue

-Truly one of the most apps ever of all time
+Truly one of the most apps ever of all time.